Laumania/FireworksMania.ModTools/README.md

 ![image](https://user-images.githubusercontent.com/1378458/139092700-00311929-681d-427b-a0c3-c346efbeee6a.png)

 ### Entity Definition Prefab
-Now we have a definition with an unique Id and an EntityDefinitionType.
+Now we have a definition with an unique Id and an Entity Definition Type.

 However, when you set the type, you get another error, saying something about missing a Prefab Game Object.

 ![image](https://user-images.githubusercontent.com/1378458/139095883-805b70e5-5b1d-453b-b8cc-13bd2c7de7f4.png)

+This is the prefab that will be spawned in game when a player spawns your firework in game.
+Therefore, this prefab is your actual firework with logic to act as a rocket in this case.
+It have model, rocket behavior, effect, sound etc. Creating this prefab is where the majority of your time will be spend as a typical modder.